analogjs/analog/apps/docs-app/docs/features/api/websockets.md

 ### WebSocket Routes

-Due to technical limitations in the Analog-Nitro integration, WebSocket routes are exposed without the `/api` prefix.
+Analog's internal API middleware is not applied to WebSocket routes, therefore, WebSocket routes are exposed without the `/api` prefix.

-For example, `src/server/routes/ws/chat.ts` will be exposed as `ws://example.com/ws/chat` instead of `ws://example.com/api/ws/chat`
+For example, `src/server/routes/ws/chat.ts` is exposed as `ws://example.com/ws/chat` instead of `ws://example.com/api/ws/chat`

 ## Defining a Server-sent Event Handler